emicludo/DevOps-group_s/steps-to-mount-monitoring.md

 ## Steps to mount Grafana + Prometheus separetely loading the datasource and dashboard manually

+Before mounting, update the file `prometheus\prometheus-monitoring.yml` with the correct Minitwit app IP.
 ### Set up monitoring
 1. Clone this branch on the droplet
 ```